naijagamerx/share-website/USER_GUIDE.md

 1. Double-click the `start_siteshare.bat` file
 2. A black command window will open
+3. Choose an option:
+   - Option 1: Normal mode (for HTML, CSS, JavaScript files)
+   - Option 2: PHP mode (for PHP websites, requires MAMP/XAMPP running)
-3. If you have MAMP, XAMPP, or WAMP installed, you'll see a list of your websites
+4. If you have MAMP, XAMPP, or WAMP installed, you'll see a list of your websites
-4. Type the number of the website you want to share and press Enter
+5. Type the number of the website you want to share and press Enter
-5. You'll see two web addresses (URLs):
+6. You'll see two web addresses (URLs):
    - One starting with "localhost" (for your computer)
    - One starting with numbers like "192.168.x.x" (for other devices)